unklebonehead/bhm-blog/content/post/tshp/Ep12-Hubzilla-and-more-news.md

 [Download untracked Mp3 here]()

 #### Preroll
-Quick bit of news and then we install and play wiht Hubzilla.
+Quick bit of news and then we play with Hubzilla.
 Right here on episode 12 of The Self Hosted Podcast!

 #### Housekeeping
 Yunohost has been upgraded to 3.6.5.2 along with Yunohost Admin panel.
 It is now at 3.6.5.
 Nextcloud-ynh has also been updated to 15.0.11.
 I ran into an issue just after upgrading.
 I was getting an "api not responding" error and ended up logging out and doing something else for about 10 minutes.
 When I logged back in everything was working so it seems to have fixed itself and all is right in the world of the bonehead.
+It turns out that this is normal.
+Some apps will need to restart nginx which during this time the admin panel cannot access it.
+So just be patient and it will fix itself.

+**Yunohost is looking for help in translations.**
+If you can help by doing some translations please go [here.](https://translate.yunohost.org/) I got an email from one of the devs and they say that they need the most help with
+>When running YunoHost in any locale, (even English) it still remains the case that the stringbase is lacking, or flat out erroneous.

+Dont know if I should let this cat out of the bag yet but I'm going to.
+Yunohost is going to start a blog for news and updates.
+You can help with this if you like by folowing the repo on [github](https://github.com/YunoHost/news).

 #### Hubzilla
 [Yunohost package](https://github.com/YunoHost-Apps/hubzilla_ynh/blob/master/README.md)